golly-splorts/gollyx-maps/Readme.md

 git submodule update --init
 ```

+Note you can also:
+* Vendor a copy of this repo by copying its contents into your own repo
+* Do a git clone of this repo into your repo, cloning it to gollymaps as above,
+  so that it can be imported as a submodule, but without adding it to your repo.

+Whatever you want to do.

 Now you will be able to import the gollymaps submodule from Python and start using it.
 For example, to import the maps submodule: